- When are applications for the assistantships due?

 Are there HESA assistantships available in addition to the ones listed online?

 Generally, the list accurately reflects the available assistantships for the upcoming admissions cycle.
 Occasionally, however, new assistantships are created and the list will be updated accordingly.
 If you are invited for an on-campus interview, you will also be notified of updated assistantships that might be a good fit for you, based on your interests and experiences.
+Please review the available assistantships page for the most up-to-date information.

 Are there other assistantships available on campus?